 A voluntary redundancy (VR) program can be an important strategy for managing a reduction in workforce.
-We are seeing an increase in VR’s being offered, sometimes for the first time in an organisation’s history.
 There are pros and cons of VR programs compared to forced redundancies, both for the employer and employee.
 Each organisation needs to carefully weigh up the factors for their own unique situation and decide which approach will work best for them.
 For organisations who have chosen to implement a VR process, this article discusses the range of reactions you may expect from employees, and how you can best support them through the process.

 Both forced and voluntary redundancies impact on people’s psychological wellbeing, regardless of whether they are directly impacted or not.
 Emotions will run high ranging from sadness, anger or fear through to euphoria.
 There are, however, significant differences in how employees may respond to voluntary vs involuntary redundancy programs, primarily stemming from the fact that VR’s offer employees a choice.